Travel to Israel Visa Requirements

 A person is allowed to apply for a B-2 tourist visa extension if they wish to stay in the country for a longer period of time.
 For this, the visitor has to approach the Population Authority office while they are still in the country.
 When they apply, they have to provide a strong reason why they want to extend their stay in the country.
 These reasons can be familial ties, a legal hearing, or a medical reason, etc. You may want to read more about the procedure of extending a tourist visa in this article on our website.

 It is important to abide by the above Israel visa requirements to avoid any legal complications, such as deportation and denial of entry.
-Our lawyers at Cohen, Decker, Pex, Brosh law firm are experienced and qualified to assist you in all issues of visa requirements to Israel before planning their trip.
+The lawyers from our law firm are experienced and qualified to assist you in all issues of visa requirements to Israel before planning their trip.
 Please contact us if you have any questions.